 Any objects that are intended for use in the multi-threaded parts of your application should extend Threaded.

 Method Modifiers: The protected methods of Threaded Objects are protected by pthreads, such that only one context may call that method at a time.
 The private methods of Threaded Objects can only be called from within the Threaded Object during execution.

 Data Storage: As a rule of thumb, any data type that can be serialized can be used as a member of a Threaded object, it can be read and written from any context with a reference to the Threaded Object.
 Not every type of data is stored serially, basic types are stored in their true form.
 Complex types, Arrays, and Objects that are not Threaded are stored serially; they can be read and written to the Threaded Object from any context with a reference.
 With the exception of Threaded Objects any reference used to set a member of a Threaded Object is separated from the reference in the Threaded Object; the same data can be read directly from the Threaded Object at any time by any context with a reference to the Threaded Object.

-Static Members: When a new context is created ( Thread or Worker ), only the simple members of static classes are copied, no resources or objects are copied into the threading context from static class members.
+Static Members: When a new context is created ( Thread or Worker ), only the simple members of static classes are copied, no resources, objects or arrays are copied into the threading context from static class members.
 This allows them to function as a kind of thread local storage.
 For example, upon starting the context, a class whose static members include connection information for a database server, and the connection itself, will only have the simple connection information copied, not the connection.
 Allowing the new context to initiate a connection in the same way as the context that created it, storing the connection in the same place without affecting the original context.